-makeFeatureDbFromUCSC [Moved to txdbmaker] Make a FeatureDb object from annotations available at the UCSC Genome Browser txdbmaker::supportedUCSCFeatureDbTracks, txdbmaker::supportedUCSCFeatureDbTables, txdbmaker::UCSCFeatureDbTableSchema, and txdbmaker::makeFeatureDbFromUCSC in the txdbmaker package.
+makeFeatureDbFromUCSC [Moved to txdbmaker] Make a FeatureDb object from annotations available at the UCSC Genome Browser txdbmaker::supportedUCSCFeatureDbTracks,txdbmaker::supportedUCSCFeatureDbTables, txdbmaker::UCSCFeatureDbTableSchema, and txdbmaker::makeFeatureDbFromUCSC in the txdbmaker package. makeTxDb txdbmaker::makeTxDb in the txdbmaker package.

 IMPORTANT NOTE: Starting with BioC 3.19, functions supportedUCSCFeatureDbTracks(), supportedUCSCFeatureDbTables(), UCSCFeatureDbTableSchema(), and makeFeatureDbFromUCSC() are defined in the txdbmaker package.